phanmemkhoinghiep/MagicMirror/README.md

 ```sh
 cd /MagicMirror/
 DISPLAY=:0 npm start
 ```
-2. Using Hotwork "smart-mirror" to wakeup MagicMirror and test
+2. Using Hotword "smart-mirror" to wakeup MM MK2 and test